opengeospatial/geoparquet/format-specs/geoparquet.md

 - counterclockwise: the winding order of polygons follows the [GeoJSON spec](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.6).
 All vertices of exterior polygon rings MUST be ordered in the counterclockwise direction and all interior rings MUST be ordered in the clockwise direction.

-If no value is set, no assertions are made about winding order.
+If no value is set, no assertions are made about winding order or consistency of such between exterior and interior rings or between individual geometries within a dataset.
+Readers are responsible for verifying and if necessary re-ordering vertices as required for their analytical representation.

 Writers should add the orientation attribute when it is applicable to the data.